hundredrabbits/thebook/north_pacific_logbook.md

 At this point in the trip, I've reached maximum annoyance with this ocean, made worst by my own hunger, accumulated tiredness and the fact that I don't have anymore clean pants to wear.
 I've got to choose the pair that stinks the least, or the one that is the least damp.
 Tough choice.
 My fleece has an odor in it that I can't stand, I smell it every hour of every day, it smells old, damp and well-worn.
 I keep wearing it though, just like I keep wearing the same pair of blue wool socks, as they're what's keeping me warm.
 I shook the salt crystals out of them, then back on my feet they went!
 Devine's been wearing the same pants since the start.
 All our clothes are looking past their best, 39 days of cold and wet sailing will do that.
 It's actually been 40 days, but since we've experienced July 1st twice I like to substract that day, it makes me feel good to pretend we haven't reached 40 yet.

 ##### 1200
-We open our 1000 nm to Vancouver Island prize, the bag of renkon (lotus root) preserved in a sweet soy sauce.
+We open our 1,852 km (1000 nm) to Vancouver Island prize, the bag of renkon (lotus root) preserved in a sweet soy sauce.
 It is SUCH a delicious mix, glad we got it, because at this point in the trip we're doing poorly on the fresh vegetable front.
 We have a few white potatoes left, that's it!

 Now, we're down to 3 digits!
 This is definitely worth celebrating!
 We ate the renkon with soft tofu, short grain white rice (sushi rice) with bits of shredded nori, accompanied by a glass of red wine and some dekopon yokan (orange-flavored red bean cake) for desert.
 After dinner, I went to steer, then I switched places with Devine for 1 hour so I could have a break before my first long shift starts.